yorktronic/data_science/thinkful/Unit2/naive_bayes/README.md

 <strong>Bayesian inference</strong> introduces prior probability interpreted as prior belief or knowledge, which in turn describe the general probability of encoutering a particular class.

+I'm gonna do more research in this area and hopefully come up with an exercise that uses Bayseian probability.